admiralyeoj/resume/resume.md

 <p class="date">July 2022 - June 2024</p>

+- Using PHP/Laravel, MSSQL, Redis, Javascript, and Vue.js, I contributed to our proprietary Warehouse Management Software (WMS), Order Management Software (OMS), and Product Information Management (PIM), ensuring reliability and performance, removing manual processing, and Improving warehouse operations by at least 30%.
-- **Backend Development & Feature Maintenance**: I scoped and planned project, working across teams with front-end, designers and operations members to ensure features were built properly and to spec in a timely manner.
+- Scoped and planned project, working across teams with front-end, designers and operations members to ensure features were built properly and to spec in a timely manner.
-- **Enterprise-Grade Systems**: Develop and manage enterprise-grade WMS and OMS applications capable of handling large data volumes, ensuring reliability and performance, removing manual processing, and Improving warehouse operations by at least 30%.
+- Using Jira to manage the work in two-week sprints, I helped mentor junior developers to get projects done promptly.
-- **Problem Solving & Debugging**: Utilize strong analytical abilities to debug and resolve issues within the existing codebase, maintaining system stability and performance, and increasing speed by as much as 40%.
+- Utilize strong analytical abilities to debug and resolve issues within the existing codebase, maintaining system stability and performance, and increasing speed by as much as 40%.

-**Technologies used:** Using PHP/Laravel, MSSQL, Redis, Javascript, and Vue.js, I contributed to our proprietary Warehouse Management Software (WMS), Order Management Software (OMS), and Product Information Management (PIM), ensuring smooth operations across our warehouses.
-Using Jira to manage the work in two-week sprints, I helped mentor junior developers to get projects done promptly.
-I also used SOAP, Rest, and GraphQL to create different API integrations.
-Often, I was the go-to person for resolving urgent issues when quick fixes were needed.
+- Developed integrations with various APIs (SOAP, REST, GraphQL) to connect marketplaces (e.g., Target, Amazon, Shopify) and shipping carriers (e.g., Amazon, FedEx, UPS).

 ### Lead Web Developer